rtk-incubator/rtk-query/docs/concepts/mutations.md

 **What to expect**

-When `addPost` is triggered, it would cause each `PostDetail` component to go back into a `isFetching` state because `addPost` invalidates the root entity, which causes _every query_ that provides 'Posts' to be re-run.
+When `addPost` is triggered, it would cause each `PostDetail` component to go back into a `isFetching` state because `addPost` invalidates the root tag, which causes _every query_ that provides 'Posts' to be re-run.
 In most cases, this may not be what you want to do.
 Imagine if you had 100 posts on the screen that all subscribed to a `getPost` query – in this case, you'd create 100 requests and send a ton of unnecessary traffic to your server, which we're trying to avoid in the first place!
 Even though the user would still see the last good cached result and potentially not notice anything other than their browser hiccuping, you still want to avoid this.

 #### Selectively invalidating lists